-Poor relief applicants must physically reside in the township to which they apply (except for situations of emergency affecting applicants who are temporarily in the township for reasons other than poor relief).
+Township Public assistance applicants must physically reside in the township to which they apply (except for situations of emergency affecting applicants who are temporarily in the township for reasons other than township public assistance).
 It is not necessary to live in a particular township for any specific length of time.
 However, to be eligible for assistance, an applicant must have established a household within the township.
-The household must not have been established for the primary purpose of qualifying for poor relief assistance (I.C.
+The household must not have been established for the primary purpose of qualifying for township public assistance (I.C.
 12-20-8-3).
 Therefore, in order to verify an applicant’s residency and their intent to live permanently in the township, the Trustee will consider the conduct of the applicant, both active and passive, as may reveal an intent to reside within a given household and within his respective township.
-Items which will be used to establish residency include mailing address, driver’s license, motor vehicle registration, State picture I.D., voter’s registration, telephone listing, utility billings, address given to others, change of address notices via the U.S. Postal Services; a secured lease; the location of the previous residency and how the household was supported there; the means of transportation which brought the household to this township and how it was paid; invitations or promised assistance from relatives, friends, or social service agencies; or any other documentation requested by the township.
+Items which will be used to establish residency include mailing address, Indiana driver’s license, motor vehicle registration, Indiana state picture I.D., voter’s registration, telephone listing, utility billings, address given to others, change of address notices via the U.S. Postal Services; a secured lease; the location of the previous residency and how the household was supported there; the means of transportation which brought the household to this township and how it was paid; invitations or promised assistance from relatives, friends, or social service agencies; or any other documentation requested by the township.
 (I.C.
 12-20-8-3).

 The definition of “household” will not be construed to mean temporary living arrangements made available by friends, relatives, acquaintances, or public or private social service agencies.
 Household is defined as simply an individual or as a group of people who share the same living quarters with common entrance to the housing unit, as well as a common kitchen/dining area.

 A residence legally acquired continues until the legal residence is lost by acquiring a new legal residence or by willful and uninterrupted absence from the township in which legal residence has been gained.